Appendices

 This appendix compiles practices, meditations, exercises, techniques, frameworks, and approaches referenced throughout The Path of the Dragon.

-Foundational Awareness & Regulation Practices
+Awareness & Regulation

 Body Scan: Guiding mindful attention sequentially through different parts of the body, noticing sensations without judgment.
 Increases interoception, can release tension, enhances embodiment.